merewang12138/Coding-Final-Project-/README.md

 **Interaction Instructions**

-To view the animation,load the page.The animation begins automatically and continues to change without required user interaction.Colors of inner circle also shuffles every few frames.By refreshing the page, each time picked a random color for major inner circles.
+To view the animation, load the page.
+The animation begins automatically and continues to change without required user interaction.
+Colors of inner circle also shuffles every few frames.By refreshing the page, each time picked a random color for major inner circles.

 **Details of Individual Approach**

 1._Chosen Animation Technique_:

 Perlin noise and Randomness

 2._Animated Properties_: